moveit/moveit2_tutorials/doc/examples/setup_assistant/setup_assistant_tutorial.rst

   * Enter **Group Name** as ``panda_arm``.

   * Choose **kdl_kinematics_plugin/KDLKinematicsPlugin** as the
-    kinematics solver. *Note: if you have a custom robot and would like a powerful custom IK solver, see* `Kinematics/IKFast <https://moveit.picknik.ai/humble/doc/examples/ikfast/ikfast_tutorial.html>`_
+    kinematics solver.
+Note: if you have a custom robot and would like a powerful custom IK solver, see :doc:`IKFast Kinematics SolverIKFast </doc/examples/ikfast/ikfast_tutorial>` and :doc:`TRAC-IK Kinematics Solver </doc/examples/trac_ik/trac_ik_tutorial>`.

   * Let **Kin.
 Search Resolution** and **Kin.
 Search Timeout** stay at their default values.